Kirkcaldy: Modern

 For most of the 19th century, the main industries in the town were flax spinning and linen weaving.
 To cope with increasing imports of flax, timber and hemp, and exports of coal, salt and linen, between 1843 and 1846 a new wet dock and pier was built at the harbour.
 In 1847 a canvas manufacturer, Michael Nairn, took out a licence on Frederick Walton's patent for the production of floorcloth, and opened a factory in nearby Pathhead.
 When the patent expired in 1876, Nairn and other floorcloth manufacturers began the manufacture of linoleum.
 Production of both floorcloth and linoleum occupied seven factories in the town by 1883, employing 1,300.
 A further expansion of the harbour was completed between 1906 and 1908, for another increase in linoleum and coal.
-The smell of the linoleum factories was notorious, giving rise to the famous lines in Mary Campbell Smith's 1913 poem The Boy in the Train: "For I ken mysel’ by the queer-like smell / That the next stop’s Kirkcaddy!".
+The smell of the linoleum factories was notorious, giving rise to the famous lines in Mary Campbell Smith's 1913 poem The Boy in the Train: "For I ken mysel' by the queer-like smell / That the next stop's Kirkcaddy!".

 The expansion of the town led in 1876 to the extension of the royal burgh's boundaries.
 The town absorbed its neighbouring settlements of Linktown, in the parish of Abbotshall; Invertiel in the parish of Kinghorn; and Pathhead, Sinclairtown and Gallatown in the parish of Dysart.
 These formerly separate settlements had once been forbidden by the old guild rights to sell their goods in Kirkcaldy.
 In 1922–1923 a seawall and esplanade were constructed, funded by the Unemployment Grants Commission and built by unemployed residents.
-In 1930, the town would further expand to include the former royal burgh of Dysart under an act of Parliament when its own town council became bankrupt.
+In 1930, the town would further expand to include the former royal burgh of Dysart under the Kirkcaldy Corporation Order Confirmation Act 1930 (20 & 21 Geo.
+5. c. xciii) when its own town council became bankrupt.

 During the 1950s and 1960s, new housing estates were built north-west of the town.
 This was followed by the redevelopment of the town centre in the 1960s and 1970s, which destroyed much of the old high street.
 There was speculation that the town's population could increase to around 55–60,000 by 1970.
 This did not happen: a decline in the linoleum industry in the mid-1960s led to a decrease in population, from a peak of 53,750 in 1961 to 47,962 in 1981.

 In the 21st century, Kirkcaldy remains an important centre for the surrounding areas, with a Museum and Art Gallery, three public parks and shopping facilities.
 The town also hosts the annual Links Market, commonly known as Europe's longest street fair.
 The production of linoleum continues, though on a greatly reduced scale, under Swiss ownership (Forbo Holding AG).
 Kirkcaldy Harbour, which closed in 1992, re-opened in October 2011 to cargo ships.
 A project between Carr's Flour Mills, the parent of Hutchison's, Forth Ports (owners of the harbour) and Transport Scotland, will allow Carr's to bring in wheat via the harbour and remove a quarter of its lorries from the roads every year.